 Can the Samsung Galaxy see Emoji on Facebook?[Edit]

-If you do not have Emojis installed on your Samsung GS3, you will not be able to view Emojis on Facebook or other sites and applications.
+If you do not have Emoji installed on your Samsung GS3, you will not be able to view Emoji on Facebook or other sites and applications.
 After following the steps listed earlier in this guide, you'll be able to use Facebook's Emoji shortcut icon on your keyboard, which you'll find to the left of the "Send" button.

 See more questions like this: Can't see keyboard on Samsung 3 How do I do this please